sous-chefs/docker/README.md

 ### Properties

-- `version` - The desired version of docker.
-Used to calculate source.
+- `version` - The desired version of docker to fetch.
+- `channel` - The docker channel to fetch the tarball from.
+Default: stable
 - `source` - Path to network accessible Docker binary tarball.
-Ignores version
+Ignores version when set.
-- `checksum` - SHA-256
+- `checksum` - SHA-256 checksum of the tarball file.

 ## docker_installation_script